sul-dlss-deprecated/revs/README.md

         rake db:fixtures:load
         rake revs:update_item_title

-1. To index the records into an environment's core, ensure jetty is running (it may take a few extra seconds after the jetty:start command is issued), then:
+1. To index the records into an environment's core, ensure Solr is running (it may take a few extra seconds after the solr:start command is issued), then:

         rake revs:index_fixtures